An Ongoing Series of Informational Entries from Pevic Mesh Trials I Watched

 When she was made project lead at Ethicon, Dr. Elbert had no prior experience with female pelvic floor mesh products.

 She had 11-years of experience at a medical device company called Striker, which dealt with hip products.
-Tom Kline asked her whether she had also invented products while at Striker that were later withdrawn from the market.
+Plaintiff's counsel asked her whether she had also invented products while at Striker that were later withdrawn from the market.
 Like mesh products that were later withdrawn from the market by Ethicon (TVT-O, TVT-S and Prolift).

 Dr. Elbert admitted she was not involved in clinical safety, those decisions were made by others, who were doctors.
 The team lead was Dan Smith, since retired from Ethicon.